bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 each to summon ordered lists.
 It&apos;s got some ideas and some classes and some links and some other content that we can access.

-And one of the beautiful things about **jQuery** is that you can access any element on the page, usually in many different ways.
-It&apos;s the very powerful part of **jQuery** and you can think of it as the query part of **jQuery**, you&apos;re finding elements on the page that you can do things to them or with them or for them.
-We will be using **jQuery** to go in and access elements on this page and we&apos;ll practice, what some of these different methods are and some of the different things we have available to us.
+And one of the beautiful things about <b>jQuery</b> is that you can access any element on the page, usually in many different ways.
+It&apos;s the very powerful part of <b>jQuery</b> and you can think of it as the query part of
+<b>jQuery</b>, you&apos;re finding elements on the page that you can do things
+to them or with them or for them.
+We will be using <b>jQuery</b> to go in and access elements on this page and we&apos;ll practice, what some of these different methods are and some of the different things we have available to us.